 Technology-savvy home sellers who care more about a discount than building a relationship with agents may benefit the most from Redfin’s services.
 But if you want a more personalized experience, another brokerage is a better way to go.

-We recommend giving Clever Real Estate a shot if you want the best deal for selling your home and outstanding customer service.
+We recommend Clever Real Estate if you want the best deal for selling your home and outstanding customer service.